 Deutsche Wohnen SE follows a consistent dividend policy in order to let its shareholders participate in the company's performance by way of a reasonable dividend.
-After preparation and approval of the 2019 annual financial statements, the Management Board and the Supervisory Board decided to adjust the original dividend proposal and to distribute a dividend of EUR 0.90 per bearer share for the financial year 2019.
+After the preparation of the 2019 annual financial statements and their approval on 19 March 2020, the Management Board and the Supervisory Board decided on 24 March 2020 to propose to the Annual General Meeting a dividend payment of EUR 0.90 per bearer share for the 2019 financial year and, in so doing, to modify the original resolution regarding the distribution of profits.
 This corresponds to a reduction from the previously planned payout ratio of 5 percentage points to around 60%.
 This adjustment is used to finance a EUR 30 million relief fund in order to be able to provide Deutsche Wohnen's tenants with quick and unbureaucratic financial help in the event of hardship in the context of the current Corona crisis.